Liberation of France: French Committee of National Liberation

 The French Committee of National Liberation was a provisional government of Free France formed by generals Henri Giraud and Charles de Gaulle to provide united leadership, and organize and coordinate the campaign to liberate France.
 The committee was formed on 3 June 1943 and after a period of joint leadership came under the chairmanship of de Gaulle on 9 November.
 The committee directly challenged the legitimacy of the Vichy régime and unified the French forces that fought against the Nazis and their collaborators.
 The committee functioned as a provisional government for French Algeria (then a part of metropolitan France) and the liberated parts of the colonial empire.

 The committee was formed on 3 June 1943 in Algiers, the capital of French Algeria.
 Giraud and de Gaulle served jointly as co-presidents of the committee.
 The charter of the body affirmed its commitment to "re-establish all French liberties, the laws of the Republic and the Republican régime."
 The committee saw itself as a source of unity and representation for the French nation.
 The Vichy regime was decried as illegitimate over its collaboration with Nazi Germany.
-The committee received mixed responses from the Allies; the U.S. and Britain considered it a war-time body with restricted functions, different from a future government of liberated France.
+The committee received mixed responses from the Allies; the U.S. considered it a war-time body with restricted functions, different from a future government of liberated France.
 The Committee soon expanded its membership, developed a distinctive administrative body and incorporated as the Provisional Consultative Assembly, creating an organized, representative government within itself.
 With Allied recognition, the committee and its leaders Giraud and de Gaulle enjoyed considerable popular support within France and the French resistance, thus becoming the forerunners in the process to form a provisional government for France as liberation approached.
 However, Charles de Gaulle politically outmaneuvered Gen. Giraud, and asserted complete control and leadership over the committee.

-In August 1944 the Committee moved to Paris following the liberation of France by Allied forces.

 In September, Allied forces recognized the committee as the legitimate provisional government of France, whereupon the Committee reorganized itself as the Provisional Government of the French Republic under the presidency of Charles de Gaulle and began the process of writing a new Constitution which would become the basis of the French Fourth Republic.